driessenslucas/researchproject/Thesis.md

 **Calibration and Sensor Data Interpretation**

-Calibration is mandatory for ensuring sensor accuracy and reliability, maintaining the accuracy over time.
+Calibration is mandatory for ensuring sensor accuracy and reliability and maintaining the accuracy over time.
 The `calibrateSensors` function periodically recalibrates the gyroscopic sensors to correct any data drift or inaccuracies.

 ```cpp
 void calibrateSensors()